Connect with a certified trainer for free

 Recovery

-The time it takes you to recover from an LCL tear will depend on the severity and grade of your injury:
+The time it takes you to recover from a lateral collateral ligament (LCL) tear will depend on the severity and grade of your LCL injury:

 • Grade I: Recovering from a grade I LCL injury takes about three weeks to heal.